 PhD programme

 The doctoral programme in Art History and Visual Culture is a humanities curriculum designed to provide students with theoretical preparation and practical skills in art history and visual culture at an international level.
 This means both theoretical preparation in current issues and debates in contemporary art history and practical preparation in research methodology, its philosophical underpinnings and academic writing techniques, practices and ethics.
 Central to the learning process is the students’ individual research (doctoral thesis) and its planning, execution and completion in dialogue with the supervisor.
 The role of the curriculum modules is to support and consolidate the completion of the doctoral thesis and, through it, to train independent researchers.
 General subjects of the doctoral programme ensure the students’ professional skills as researchers; the aim of the doctoral seminar is to broaden the knowledge of the current research issues and methodologies in social sciences and humanities.
-The individual study is supplemented with intensive seminars by international lecturers; EAA also participates in the Graduate School of Culture Studies and Arts, which offers high-level interdisciplinary lectures and seminars.
+The individual study is supplemented with intensive seminars by international lecturers; EAA also participates in the Estonian Doctoral School, which offers high-level interdisciplinary lectures and seminars.

 General objectives of the curriculum: